(Last Updated On: 19/06/2020)

 This Moroccan town is also a great place to get Moroccan souvenirs.
 The shopkeepers are quite friendly.
 After the Spanish invasion of Morocco in the 15th century, the Jews sought refuge in this town, and so they came with their traditions of painting houses and walls blue.

-Greeks are the inventors of the blue towns.
+Greeks are the inventors of the blue towns (facts about Greece).
 The Cycladic buildings splashed with blue and white always charm travelers.
 Oia is considered the most romantic town in the world, and it is because of its blue colors.
 We haven’t visited it during our Greece road trip, but we were lucky enough to attend a wedding in Santorini which was in Oia.